Swatkovich/postcardX/README.md

 # Introduction:

-This task is made for designmodo
+This task is made for designmodo<br>
 Technologies used:

 - JS